The real reason Tucker Carlson should have been fired

 While often scientifically and factually incoherent, the segments played well with his older, white, conservative audience by deploying such themes as government overreach, tax hikes, liberal elites, and globalism.

-“Tucker Carlson and other hosts at Fox News have been prolific and influential spreaders of climate misinformation,” Dr John Cook, a senior research fellow at Melbourne School of Psychological Science and an expert on misinformation, told The Independent via email.
+“Tucker Carlson and other hosts at Fox News have been prolific and influential spreaders of climate misinformation,” Dr John Cook, a senior research fellow at the University of Melbourne and an expert on misinformation, told The Independent via email.

 “The problem is there’s no climate version of Dominion to hold them to account for misleading the public about climate change.